gungoronline/Recce/README.md

 ## Buildings
 1. - Listing on ListView by BaseAdapter
+2. - Listing on Spinner by BaseAdapter
-2. - Listing on RecyclerView by RecycleAdapter
+3. - Listing on RecyclerView by RecycleAdapter

 ### Listing on ListView by BaseAdapter